-Fix: Mozilla Firefox Memory Leaking Problem in Windows
+FIX: Mozilla Firefox Memory Leak in Windows 10, 8.1

 Firefox is one of the most popular browsers today, but even this stable, user-friendly browser could cause some problems.
-After some time of using, Firefox could start to take more memory than it should, but we’ll tell you how to solve this problem.
+After some time, Firefox could start to take more memory than it should, but we’ll tell you how to solve this problem.

 But if your browser is updated, and you run only necessary plugins and add-ons, you’ll have to do a couple of tweaks in order to solve the memory leak problem.
 Here’s what you should do:

 - Type about:config in Mozilla Firefox bar and adjust the following preferences (by double-clicking on them) to enhance your memory:

 - browser.cache.memory.capacity (set to 0)